 Create a square on the floor using tape, and divide it into a grid of four equal squares.
 Hop on one foot in the following directions: side-to-side, front-to-back, clockwise, and counterclockwise.
 Do about 20 jumps in each direction.
 Repeat with the other leg.

 Resistance from a latex band improves your range of motion in multiple directions.
 Sit on the floor with your legs extended and wrap the resistance band around the ball of one foot.
 Start with your toes pointing straight up, and point them away from you for about 20 reps.
 Then, pull the toes toward your shin for 20 reps.

 Evert your foot — rotate your toes to the side — for approximately 20 reps, and then invert — rotate your toes toward the midline of your body — for 20 reps.
 Repeat on the other leg.

 Heel-toe walks work the muscles that surround the joint to help with stabilization and strength.
 To do the exercise, find a long hallway or another flat stretch.
 Walk on your heels only as you move forward for four steps, then switch to your tip-toes.
 Continue to alternate this walking pattern for a minute or two.

 Ankle circles improve mobility and range of motion in your ankle joint.
 Sit on the floor with your knees bent, or perform the exercise while seated in a chair.
 Lift one leg and do 20-30 circles with your ankle in a clockwise direction.
 Move slowly, really working through the entire range of motion.
 Pause, then switch directions for an equal number of reps.
 Repeat with the other leg.

 For improvement in your ankle strength, balance, flexibility, and overall function, perform these exercises at least three times each week.
-If you have other questions or are experiencing ankle pain, contact Dr. Dominique Nickson at Next Step Orthopedics.
+If you have other questions or are experiencing ankle pain, call us at (972) 547-0047 or book an appointment online.